DirkH78/DSND_PySparkCapstoneProject/Analysis.md

 ```
 But now lets concentrate on the "user churn"!
 ## Problem Statement
-There are two major problem we will face in our approach to detect user churn:
+There are two major problems we will face in our approach to detect user churn:
 * User churn is no variable that can directly be identified from our server logs.
-We need to derive feasable features that help us to identify user churn out of our existing data.
+We need to derive feasable features that help us to identify user churn based on our existing data.
 * The vast majority of users gratefully stay with our service.
 This is of course very favorable when we look at this fact from the perspective of user satisfaction.
-But this involves many challenges when it comes to modelling user churn since our data is highly imbalanced.
+But this involves many statistical challenges when it comes to modelling user churn since our data is highly imbalanced.
 ## Considered Solutions
 To adress these challenges I would like to propose the following methods:
 * user churn: we will use a users page request for the "Cancellation Confirmation" to identify and define user churn.